Ronin1702/Tech-Blog/README.md

 source ./db/schema.sql
 ```

->Note: If you Git Fork this repo and want to deploy on Heroku, please make sure you set the environment variable with the CLI command below:
+>Note: If you would like to `git fork` this repo and deploy it on *Heroku*, please make sure to set the environment variable with the `Heroku CLI` command below:
 >
 >```bash
 >heroku config:set SESSION_SECRET=your-secret-key